BarnardF/Motorcycle-listing-web-scraper/README.md

 - Each bike should be on its own line
 - Lines starting with `#` are comments (ignored)

+### Fuzzy Matching Issues

+If you're getting too many false positives or false negatives:
+- Run `python tune_match_ratio.py` to find optimal threshold
+- Check the match scores in `tracker.log` (set `LOG_LEVEL = "DEBUG"`)
+- Adjust `MATCH_THRESHOLDS` in `config/config.py`
+- Example: Lower threshold to catch more variations, raise it to filter more strictly

 ### Kilometers Showing "N/A"

 - Some listings don't include mileage information